-The AP or PCP should use the directional channel quality described in 8.4.2.20.16 (Directional Channel Quality request) and 8.4.2.21.15 (Directional Channel Quality report) to assess the possibility for spatial sharing of SPs over one or more channels.
+The AP or PCP should use the directional channel quality described in 9.4.2.21.16 (Directional Channel Quality request) and 9.4.2.22.15 (Directional Channel Quality report) to assess the possibility for spatial sharing of SPs over one or more channels.

-Change the fifth paragraph and insert a new one as follows
+Change the fifth, sixth and seventh paragraphs as follows

 For the purpose of spatial sharing with one or more existing SPs allocated on the same channel, Tthe AP or PCP should request the source DMG STA and the destination DMG STA involved in a candidate SP to perform measurements for the purpose of spatial sharing with an existing SP only after the STAs have beamforming trained with each other.
+For the purpose of spatial sharing with one or more existing SPs allocated in different channels, the EDMG AP or EDMG PCP should request each source DMG STA and each destination DMG STA involved in each candidate SP to perform measurements only after the STAs have beamforming trained with each other.
 The AP or PCP can infer that the STAs in a candidate SP have a beamformed link with each other if the Beamforming Training field within the DMG TSPEC used to set up the candidate SP was set to 1 and at least one beacon interval has elapsed since the candidate SP was first scheduled.